-Kent Beck biography, quotes and books
+Kent Beck biography and books

 Kent Beck (1961) is an American software engineer and the developer of Extreme Programming (XP).
 Kent Beck is considered a pioneer of design patterns for software development.

-Kent Beck biography
+The biography of Kent Beck

 Technology was introduced to Kent Beck during his upbringing.
 He was born in Silicon Valley to an electrical engineer and his grandfather was a radio fanatic.
 So it was not surprising that he would follow in similar technological footsteps.